peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Data is null or empty.

  * PeterO.Cbor.CBORException:
 There was an error in reading or parsing the data.
-This includes cases where not all of the byte array represents a CBOR object.
+This includes cases where not all of the byte array represents a CBOR object, and cases where  <i>data</i>
+is empty.

  * System.ArgumentNullException:
 The parameter <i>data</i>